 - Middle-Level steel: These blades contain higher carbon steel to enhance corrosion resistance and edge retention.
 They are easier to maintain and use for a variety of tasks.

-- High-Level steel: These blades feature alloys that offer superior sharpness retention and corrosion resistivity.
+- High-Level steel: These blades feature alloys with superior sharpness retention and corrosion resistivity.
 They are ideal for heavy-duty outdoor tasks such as hunting.

 The Blade Shapes and Their Uses

 Blade shape determines a pocket knife’s sharpness, cutting power, and versatility.
 There are several shapes with varied uses.

 - Clip point: The blade shape is straight with a concave back edge to provide a sharp piercing point.
 It is common in hunting knives, precision cutting, and tactical knives.

 - Drop point: This type of blade point features a straight edge with a slight curve towards the tip.
 Such a shape provides a solid piercing point and is an excellent choice for outdoor cutting tasks.

 - Spear point: This is a symmetrical double-edged blade.
 It’s commonly used in throwing and thrusting activities.

 - Sheepsfoot: This blade comes with a straight-back edge that curves downwards.
 The shape is ideal for rescue and utility knives for cutting and chopping.